openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @endsphinxtabset

-If you need to configure OpenVINO Runtime devices with additional parameters, refer to the [Configure devices](./configure_devices.md) guide.
+If you need to configure devices with additional parameters for OpenVINO Runtime, refer to [Configuring Devices](./configure_devices.md).

 ## 4. Create an Inference Request